flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 Packaging behavior was changed too:

 - The packaging is not trying to replace `flet` dependency with `flet-runtime`, `flet-embed` or `flet-pyodide`, but install all dependencies "as is" from `requirements.txt` or `pyproject.toml` - thanks to the new Flet packages structure (link).
-- If the binary package for target platform is not found the packaging won't be trying to compile it from source distribution, but will fail instead with a meaningful error.
+- If the binary package for target platform is not found, the packaging won't be trying to compile it from source distribution, but will fail instead with a meaningful error.

 ### Python 3.12